 Inspired by the roses growing in the cemetery near Vincent Van Gogh’s grave in Auvers-sur-Oise, France, these works are have the same title, Rose Painting Near Van Gogh’s Grave, with an identifying roman number added.
 Well, it beats the laziness of calling each piece “Untitled.”

-There is no denying that the works look pretty, but painting a floral still life on broken dishes, so that the jagged, pointy bits can stand in for leaves, is the kind of idea that would be considered wildly clever if you were participating in a high school art show, or local crafts fair.
-Is that really all he’s got in the wheelhouse?
+There is no denying that the works look pretty, but painting a floral still life on broken dishes, so that the jagged, pointy bits can stand in for petals or leaves, is the kind of idea that would be considered wildly clever if you were participating in a high school art show, or local crafts fair.
+Is that really all he’s got in his wheelhouse?

 Maybe it’s the physical scale of each piece that qualifies them as impressive, but justifying a $900,000 price tag on piece of comparatively uninteresting art just because your name is Julian Schnabel seems a bit contemptuous.
 Plus, Schnabel has been doing the plate paintings for almost three decades already.
 Yawn city.